QY-W/Web_Dev_Projects/Calendar with User and Event Management/README.md

 AJAX Calendar (60 Points):
-  Calendar View (10 Points):
+  >Calendar View (10 Points):
-    The calendar is displayed as a table grid with days as the columns and weeks as the rows, one month at a time (5 points) The user can view different months as far in the past or future as desired (5 points) User and Event Management (25 Points):
+  >> The calendar is displayed as a table grid with days as the columns and weeks as the rows, one month at a time (5 points)
+  >>  The user can view different months as far in the past or future as desired (5 points)
+  >>  User and Event Management (25 Points):
-    Events can be added, modified, and deleted (5 points) Events have a title, date, and time (2 points) Users can log into the site, and they cannot view or manipulate events associated with other users (8 points) Don't fall into the Abuse of Functionality trap!
+  >>  Events can be added, modified, and deleted (5 points)
+  >>  Events have a title, date, and time (2 points)
+  >>  Users can log into the site, and they cannot view or manipulate events associated with other users (8 points)
+  >>  Don't fall into the Abuse of Functionality trap!
 Check user credentials on the server side as well as on the client side.
-    All actions are performed over AJAX, without ever needing to reload the page (7 points) Refreshing the page does not log a user out (3 points) Best Practices (20 Points):
+  >>  All actions are performed over AJAX, without ever needing to reload the page (7 points)
+  >>  Refreshing the page does not log a user out (3 points) -Best Practices (20 Points):
 Code is well formatted and easy to read, with proper commenting (2 points) If storing passwords, they are stored salted and hashed (2 points) All AJAX requests that either contain sensitive information or modify something on the server are performed via POST, not GET (3 points)